xendit/coding-exercises/Best Practice/04. Testing Best Practice/Readme.md

 	**Our tests should serve as an early warning against incorrect changes or behavior so it's absolutely important that they can inform us quickly.**

+8. Ensure that you properly test for logical edge cases.
+You should test your code from the perspective of someone who did not write the code.
+Remember that simply having `100%` code coverage does not mean you have no bugs in your code.
+Change the tests in `tests/logical_edge_cases.test.js` to add another case to expose the bug in the code.

+	**It's important to test more than a single case when you have a function that is responsible for logic.
+In these cases, having full coverage does not by itself guarantee that the logic is correct.
+Thinking from the perspective of someone who didn't write the code will allow you to find cases that fully exercise the code to ensure it's correct under all cases**

 ## Conclusion

 Congratulations!
 We've just finished identifying and adopting best practices when it comes to using our testing tools and when writing the test cases themselves.